Trees are now available for the 2024 growing season, with an updated list of varieties.

 Schoolbus is undoubtedly the best of our own varieties.
 The apples are generally large, and heavily coated with red stripes.
 The fine-grained white flesh breaks when bit, and is richly fragrant and sweet.
 The apple does not cook down in the slightest, barely softening within any reasonable amount of time.
 Best used for fresh eating, they also make good dried apples.

-The variety has a very long season, slowly becoming more sugary and crisp over the duration of a month in mid season, and only deteriorating near the end of that time.
-Fresh off of the tree, the apples are exceptional, and will keep for two to three months in storage, although they shrivel slowly, and change from a fruity to a caramely flavor.
+The variety has a very long season, slowly becoming more sugary and crisp if left on the tree over the duration of a month in mid season.
+Unfortunately, if picked too soon, or grown in too shaded of a location, the skin of the apples does have a slight touch of drying astringency Fresh off of the tree, the apples are exceptional, and will keep for two to three months in storage, although they shrivel slowly, and change from a fruity to a caramely flavor.

 Info: